uabrc/uabrc.github.io/docs/data_management/storage/index.md

     - If you are new to Cheaha and working with small personal projects, you do not need a complex storage solution.
 [User Data](./cheaha_storage_gpfs/individual_directories.md#home-and-user-data-directories) is a simple and accessible option for beginners and smaller datasets.
     - If you find your project growing, or you need to collaborate with others at UAB, consider a shared allocation on [GPFS](./cheaha_storage_gpfs/index.md) and/or [LTS](./lts/index.md).
 Please refer to the instructions on [how to request a shared allocation](#how-do-i-request-shared-storage).
 - **I need somewhere to store lots of temporary files while I do my processing**:
     - If you need a place to store large amounts of temporary data while processing data, [Network Scratch](./cheaha_storage_gpfs/network_scratch.md) is the best option.
+Network scratch is temporary storage.
+Files in network scratch are deleted when their creation time and last access time are both 90 or more days ago.
+Do not use network scratch for the only copy of important data or for long-term storage.
 - **I am working with high-throughput or I/O bound applications, like AI training or evaluation, or I have many very small files**:
-    - For high-performance tasks, like AI training, [Local Scratch](./cheaha_storage_gpfs/local_scratch.md) provides fast and optimized data access for intensive I/O workloads..
+    - For high-performance tasks, like AI training, [Local Scratch](./cheaha_storage_gpfs/local_scratch.md) provides fast and optimized data access for intensive I/O workloads.
+Local scratch is temporary node-local storage.
+Files in local scratch are subject to deletion at any time.
+Review and deletion are performed as needed when a compute node is experiencing performance degradation or when its local scratch partition is nearly full.
 - **I have a combination of needs and am unsure of how to proceed**:
     - If your use case spans across multiple types of storage needs, [Contact Us](../../help/support.md#how-to-request-support) to discuss your requirements, and we wll help you find the best solution.